plouc/nivo/README.md

 it's built on top of d3.

-Several libraries already exist for React d3 integration, but just a few provide server side rendering ability and fully declarative charts.
+Several libraries already exist for React d3 integration, but just a few provide server side rendering ability and fully declarative chart.

 ## Installation